 What REALLY Happened At The End Of The Dark Knight Rises?

-The climax of here on THN.
+The climax of THE DARK KNIGHT RISES has provoked a great deal of controversy, including some hot debate right here on THN.
 ‘Did Nolan cheat?’ the fanboys have been asking.
 After all, even if Bruce Wayne had leapt from The Bat, would the atomic blast not have killed him anyway (from all accounts, they’re pretty powerful bombs).
 It seems strange that a filmmakers like Nolan, whose scripts are thoughtful and wound tightly, would leave such a huge issue of plausibility lingering over his epic Batman trilogy.
 But perhaps he meant to cheat; perhaps there’s more to come; perhaps, despite the fact Nolan himself has stepped away from THE DARK KNIGHT, that doesn’t mean the story is finished.
 Is it possible Bruce Wayne was actually saved seconds before the bomb detonated?
 And there’s only man fast, string, and… erm, flighty enough to do such a thing.
-Yes (let’s all sing it), SUP-ER-MAN.has provoked a great deal of controversy, including some hot debate right
+Yes (let’s all sing it), SUP-ER-MAN.

 Superman In Nolan’s Bat-Verse… Really?